 We purchase paid advertisements on search engines in order to attract consumers to our website.
 We typically pay a search engine for prominent placement of our name and website when particular health insurance-related terms are searched for on the search engine, regardless of the algorithmic search result listings.
 The prominence of the placement of our advertisement is determined by a combination of factors, including the amount we are willing to pay and algorithms designed to determine the relevance of our paid advertisement to a particular search term.
 As with algorithmic search result listings, search engines may revise the algorithms relevant to paid advertisements and websites other than our ecommerce platform may become more optimized for the algorithms.
 These changes may result in our having to pay increased amounts to maintain our paid advertisement placement in response to a particular search term.
-We could also have to pay increased amounts should the market share of major search engine advertisements.
-Many of our competitors, including many health insurance carriers and government-run health insurance exchanges, have greater resources with which to bid and better brand recognition than we do.
-We have experienced increased competition from health insurance carriers and some of our marketing partners for both algorithmic search result listings and for paid advertisements, which has increased our marketing and advertising expenses.
-This competition has increased substantively during the open enrollment periods for individual and family health insurance and Medicare related health insurance and may increase further once these open enrollment periods occur over the same period of time.
-If paid search advertising costs increases or becomes cost prohibitive, whether as a results of competition, algorithm changes or otherwise our advertising expenses could rise significantly or we could reduce or discontinue our paid search advertisements, either of which would harm our business, operating results and financial condition.
+We could also have to pay increased amounts should the market share of major search engines continue to become more concentrated with a single search engine.
+Additionally, we bid against our competitors and others for the display of these paid search engine advertisements.
+Many of our competitors. including many health insurance carriers and government-run health insurance exchanges, have greater resources with which to bid and better brand recognition than we do.
+We have experienced increased competition from health insurance carriers, government health insurance exchanges and some of our marketing partners for both algorithmic search result listings and for paid advertisements.
+This competition has increased the cost of paid internet search advertising and has increased our marketing and advertising expenses.
+This competition has in the past increased substantially during the open enrollment periods for individual and family health insurance and Medicare related health insurance and may increase further if these open enrollment periods occur over the same period of time.
+If paid search advertising costs increase or becomes cost prohibitive, whether as a results of competition, algorithm changes or otherwise our advertising expenses could rise significantly or we could reduce or discontinue our paid search advertisements, either of which would harm our business, operating results and financial condition.